Ierlandfan/esp8266-plane-spotter-color/README.md

   * Display VCC           to NodeMCU pin 5V or 3.3V

 Note: only some versions of the NodeMCU provide the USB 5V on the VIN pin

+There are some variants of the common 2.2" and 2.4" ILI9341 based displays:

+  * Some are fitted with a transistr switch so the LED can be PWM controlled
+  * Some have no transistor and no current/brightness limit resistor, so use 56 Ohms between the LED pin and 5V (or 5.5V)

 If 5V is not available at a pin you can use 3.3V but backlight brightness will be lower.